 Next, let’s create the legs to attach the adjusters to.

-We will use a modifier for this too, and shape it richer.
+We will use a modifier for this also.

-The modifiers we are using are the following two.
+The modifiers we are using are the following.

-First, create a shape for a start.
+First, create a shape to start from.
 Create a suitable sized [Box].

-The shape changes according to the order you apply the modifiers, so use your creativity to make it look better.
+The shape changes according to the order you apply the modifiers, so use your creativity to make it look nice.

 Use [Bend] next.